 Acute Vs Chronic Pain Treatment Clinic Q&A

-If you are suffering from pain, whether chronic or acute, contact Priority Urgent Care and Walk-In Clinic and get treatment from our caring and experienced professionals.
+Pain indicates that something has occurred or that something is not right.
+Acute pain occurs instantly and subsides when there is no cause, but chronic pain lasts more than six months and might persist even after the illness or injury has been treated.
+If you are suffering from pain, whether chronic or acute, visit Priority Urgent Care and Walk-In Clinic and get treatment from our caring and experienced professionals.
 We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT.
 For more information, please contact us or book an appointment online.
 Walk-ins are welcome!

 Table of Contents:

 Pain interferes with the quality of life.
 A goal for pain management is to reduce those factors that make life more difficult.
 The ability to carry on with life without pain, or with very little pain increases your mood and health in the short and long term.

 Pain is that unpleasant feeling you have when something hurts.
 Feeling these hurts and discomforts is often an indicator that something is wrong and may need to be addressed.

 Pain falls into two basic categories, chronic and acute pain.
 Chronic pain is the kind of pain that lasts for extended periods of time.
 This kind of pain can be caused by arthritis, headaches, cancer, back pain, fibromyalgia, and other types of injuries or illnesses.